theyareonit/Click-Between-Frames/README.md

 # What does it do

 This mod allows your inputs to register in between visual frames, which drastically increases input precision on low framerates like 60FPS.
-It's similar to TPS Bypass or Draw Divide, but with much less lag and far fewer physics-related bugs.
+It's similar to TPS Bypass or Draw Divide, but with much less lag and (hopefully) far fewer physics-related bugs.

 # How to use